Qatari lobbyists received millions through shadow firm

 In June, Muzin and Allaham announced they had ceased working for Qatar.
 But they have now reported around $7 million combined for their lobbying on behalf of Qatari interests.
 And they had hoped for more.
 During a deposition taken during Broidy’s suit, Allaham claimed that he and Muzin considered filing a lawsuit to recover “five to ten million” dollars more that they believed the Qataris pledged to pay them.
 Allaham also said during the deposition that he considered opening an offshore account in Nevis to receive payments.
 But he said that he eventually decided “it is a hassle,” adding, “If the Qataris want to pay me, they should pay me in the United States.”

-It is not clear what the Qataris would have paid should a large sum for, or why they allegedly reneged.
+It is not clear what the Qataris would have paid such a large sum for, or why they allegedly reneged.
 What is clear is that due to weaknesses of the Foreign Agents and Registration Act, the public cannot always see who really pays lobbyists for foreign interests.

 Image credits: Noam Galai/Getty; GeorgiaCourt/Getty; Twitter.